 In the US, the Federal Trade Commission (FTC) is the governmental body that protects consumers from unfair and deceptive marketing and advertising.
 This includes online marketing where brands pay bloggers to promote their products.
 Under the rules, you must always disclose whenever you have a vested interest and are promoting a brand or a product.
 This is true whether it’s a sponsored post, you received a free item in exchange for your review, you get an affiliate or commission fee if someone buys through you or you have any other sort of relationship with a company.

 Generally, your disclosure needs to be “clear and conspicuous” and should be as close as possible to the thing you’re promoting.
 The purpose is to let consumers know about your vested interest, so that they can make a fully informed decision.
 So basically – don’t be shady and always let them know.
+Check out my customizable Disclosure statement template.

 Money Tracking for Taxes